• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 And, as hard as I worked, the thing that allowed me to break out of it was luck.

-It's not total bullshit, though, I don't think.
-And it's particularly not bullshit in 2014, with cheap labor available elsewhere in the world.
+It's not total bullshirt, though, I don't think.
+And it's particularly not bullshirt in 2014, with cheap labor available elsewhere in the world.
 Unskilled Americans, no different than unskilled Bangladeshis and Chinamen, need something to sell.
 Cheap labor would be something to sell.
 It's what migrant workers sell, for example.

 No, I'm not wrong.
 You are talking about the high end universities.
 If you are any kind of student, you can achieve a test score and grades good enough (without having to take tutoring for SATs) to get into a San Jose State University, or Fresno State or Long Beach State.
 There is a ton of money available for low income/minority students.
 Go to the high school sponsored seminars.